 Big Name Jazz Comes to MSU

-Announcing this season’s MSU Federal Credit Union Jazz Artist in Residence series.
+MSU Federal Credit Union Jazz Artist in Residence series

-The MSU College of Music is launching its new jazz studies artist in residence program thanks to a $1 million endowment from the MSU Federal Credit Union, the largest-ever investment in the college’s curriculum.
+The MSU College of Music launched its new jazz studies artist in residence program in 2013-14 thanks to a $1 million endowment from the MSU Federal Credit Union, the largest-ever investment in the college’s curriculum.

-National and international jazz artists will visit campus for a week to teach College of Music students and publicly perform.
-They’ll also work with local high school and middle school jazz students across Michigan.
-Jazz Orchestra I, the college’s premier student jazz ensemble, will tour with the artists around the state, focusing especially on diverse communities.
+Three international jazz artists visited campus for a week to teach College of Music students and publicly perform.
+They also worked with high school and middle school jazz students across Michigan.
+Jazz Orchestra I, the college’s premier student jazz ensemble, toured with the artists around the state, focusing especially on diverse communities.

 April 7-12, 2014